acolombo1/Metrics/README.md

 # Crypto Metrics

-> This is the capston React Project.
-It demonstrates the use of React, Redux, API calls to build a mobile app that shows crypto volumes, market capitalization and more, from a handful of cryptocurrencies.
+> This is the capstone React Project.
+It demonstrates the use of React, Redux, API calls to build a mobile app that shows crypto coins market capitalizations, volumes, and more, from a handful of cryptocurrencies.

 ## Built With